- Agent Guide Introduction

 Cases, Email, and Threads

 In Agent Desktop, interactions can be associated with a case, be an email, and be associated with a thread.
-But what is the difference between these things?
-In this article, we explain the difference between cases, email, and threads.
+But what are the differences between these things?
+In this article, we explain the differences between cases, email, and threads.

 Cases and Email